Interview with Kim Halsey

 If you are someone who is truly willing to "jump in" with both feet, you can expect to see results almost immediately.
 That means you need to really trust me to have your best interest at heart.
 Trust can take time, I know -- as we work together, you'll realize the value of our partnership and it will happen.
 So, truly, the answer to this question lies with you.

-How can I guarantee myself that I will get better this time?
+How can I insure that I will get better this time?

 Do all of your assignments and keep our appointments together.
 Put your recovery on 'project status.'
 Be committed to do whatever it takes.
 Understand that it's not a quick fix, it's not magic and it can take up to a year for you to plant all the seeds and for those seeds to grow into the fruit that you can enjoy.
-All my clients who have diligently applied these principals have created a life that works for them, in a fraction of the time and cost.
+All my clients who have diligently applied these principals have created a life that works for them, in a fraction of the time and cost of other things they may have tried.

 Do you accept credit cards?